mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Darrian architecture has many similarities to their Aslan brethren.
 They prefer buildings with an organic feel to them.
 While straight walls are more practical, they are considered soulless and square architecture is avoided except for the construction of emergency shelters or technology caches where space must be used efficiently.

-Favoured building styles are circular, semi-circular, or oval shaped rooms and domed roofs, preferences harkening back to the time Darrians still lived in the Orchard Trees of their homeworld.
+Favored building styles are circular, semi-circular, or oval shaped rooms and domed roofs, preferences harkening back to the time Darrians still lived in the Orchard Trees of their homeworld.
 Hundreds of thousands of years spent living in a symbiotic relationship with the trees has placed an almost instinctive feeling of security when surrounded by curved walls.

 Similar to Aslan tradition, Darrian architects and engineers never construct the same building twice.
 Even mass produced, prefabricated housing is made distinctive and unique with the inclusion of random variables to each home as it is formed on the manufacturing line.

 Buildings are surrounded by trees and gardens, landscaped to appear natural rather than designed.
 This predilection also extends inside homes and work environments, with modified plants growing up walls or across ceilings.
 When forced to build underground, subterranean dwellings have captured sunlight channelled to false windows or skylights and fresh air is wafted into rooms to complete the illusion of being on the surface.

 Darrians dislike building cities with towering skyscrapers in the middle of an open landscape, preferring to build within forests and jungles.
-No building is permitted to extend more than a few metres above the canopy and paths connecting buildings weave organically between the native vegetation.
+No building is permitted to extend more than a few meters above the canopy and paths connecting buildings weave organically between the native vegetation.
 Transport links and infrastructure are constructed in tunnels below ground so as not to spoil the natural environment.

 Huge skyscrapers and archologies are built in more precipitous regions, where they can be excavated out of, or abutted against, natural cliffs or mountains.
 External appearance always compliments or mimics the local surroundings.